What is the Churn Rate? How to create effective Churn Surveys

 Example of Multiple-choice Questions

-2. Open-ended question: Open-ended questions discover why users are churning and reduce churn by improving the product and experience.
-The questions can be the same as in the multiple-choice survey, but this time users can provide reasons using their own words.
+Open-ended questions discover why users are churning and reduce churn by improving the product and experience.

 Example of Open-Ended Question

-3. Mixed questions: This option is a combination of the previous two survey types - add a response box under the multiple-choice question.
-Make sure mixed questions are optional, as your main goal is to collect answers to the multiple-choice question.
+Consider making the text box optional, as your main goal is to collect answers to the multiple-choice question.

 Example of Mixed Questions